 And in a review by Ken Tucker of NPR, Price was especially noted for “a ringingly clear, strong voice, a sound that’s at once beseeching and in control.”

-Gates at Canalside open at 5 p.m. today; music starts at 6 p.m. with the Oh Hellos, the brother and sister duo of Maggie and Tyler Heath from Texas.
+Gates at Canalside open at 5 p.m. today; music starts at 6 p.m. with local opener Uncle Ben's Remedy, opener of the Battle of the Bands contest, followed by the Oh Hellos, the brother and sister duo of Maggie and Tyler Heath from Texas.